Electrification of Heat is Easy

 95% of new heating systems in Norway use heat pumps

 If the answer is so clear that decarbonisation of heating can be achieved with the electrification of heating using heat pumps, then why has the UK been so slow to adopt them?
 In Norway, 95% of new heating systems are based on heat pumps.
 In the UK that applies to less than 1%.
 In 2016 both France and Italy installed ten times as many heat pumps as were installed in the UK.
 Even Sweden installed five times as many.
 The key factors inhibiting the uptake of heat pumps in the UK include the higher availability of piped gas than in many other European countries, the conservatism in the construction industry, the low price of gas in the UK compared to Germany or the Nordic countries and the fact that the UK does not have an effective policy framework to promote heat pumps.

 It seems that the UK is happy to sign the UN Paris Agreement to aim to reduce carbon emissions, but is not happy to take effective measures to limit carbon emissions from heating.
 The government seems happy to hide behind the excuse "that there is no silver bullet to solve carbon emissions from heating".
 The reality is that no amount of silver bullets will help to address the problem of carbon emissions.
 All you need is love, and a few heat pumps.

 Air quality is also important

 A significant benefit of using heat pumps over gas boilers is that there is no combustion involved.
-Combustion of gas emits nitrous oxides, a key factor in poor urban air quality.
+Combustion of gas emits oxides of nitrogen, a key factor in poor urban air quality.
 22% of the NO2 in the air in London is attributable to gas boilers used for heating.
 It is estimated that up to 9,500 people a year suffer premature deaths because of poor air quality in London alone.

 Alternative forms of low carbon heating